Bruno Blum: 2000s

 After contributing to slam shows in his Ménilmontant neighborhood, he records slammer Nada's Live at the Olympic Café (2001) album.
 He also supplies artwork for the CD cover as well as the follow-up Ultrash, which he produces and plays on as Nada recites his lyrics over newly recorded instrumental versions of Velvet Underground songs.
 Two other ex-members of Best magazine's team participate to the album : Gilles Riberolles and Patrick Eudeline, who contributes with several short songs on Ultrash.

 Gainsbourg...
 Et Cætera, a new Blum-produced mix (Thierry Bertomeu, engineer) of the poorly mixed, original Serge Gainsbourg live album Enregistrement Public au Théâtre Le Palace is released in 2006.
 This double CD includes five previously unreleased versions and an interview with Serge Gainsbourg.

-A new album entitled Doc Reggae (partially recorded in Jamaica on the Marilou Reggae sessions with Horsemouth Wallace and Flabba Holt) is coming together with his group Dub De Luxe.
-Blum keeps performing live with Dub De Luxe as well as, from 2006 in an American group playing classic 1930s/1960s R&B covers sometimes featuring pianist Gilbert Shelton, the well-known Fabulous Furry Freak Brothers comic book artist.
+Blum kept performing live with Dub De Luxe as well as, from 2006 in an American group playing classic 1930s/1960s R&B covers sometimes featuring pianist Gilbert Shelton, the well-known Fabulous Furry Freak Brothers comic book artist.
 Blum also produces an album by Shelton.

 In 2006 he was invited to play a series of shows in Asmara, Eritrea by the French Ambassador in Eritrea.
 It is his first of a series of trips that would lead to producing an anthology album of the best Eritrean singers (released in 2010).

 In June 2007, the publication of his book Culture Cannabis led Bruno Blum to an hour-long clash with Professor Jean Costentin live on national radio France Inter.
 In 2008 he obtains a Master in musicology in Paris and publishes Le Rap Est Né en Jamaïque (Rap Was Born in Jamaica) in 2009.
 He also produced the Harry Belafonte - Calypso, Mento & Folk 1954–1957 anthology.
 Still performing onstage, he MCs dances as deejay and selecter, and speaks regularly in conferences around his country and abroad.
 In 2009 as he was one of the main writers in Best Magazine he creates the Facebook group Best, le mensuel du rock.
 This internet site would eventually lead to Blum directing an anthology book of Bests best stories.